pbklink/golden-layout/README.md

 1. `minifyConfig()` Replaces `LayoutManager.minifyConfig()`
 1. `unminifyConfig()` Replaces `LayoutManager.unminifyConfig()`

-For examples of how to create LayoutConfigs, please refer to the api-test program in the repository.
+For examples of how to create LayoutConfigs, please refer to the demo program in the repository.

 Many of the Config properties have been deprecated as they overlapped or were moved to more appropriate locations.
 Please refer to the `config.ts` source file for more information about these deprecations.